5. Times of change: Local heritage versus local economics

 A local group lobbied to keep the structure as part of the region’s heritage, despite being deemed contrary to economic progress in bulk grain management.

-It was added to the Victorian Heritage Register in 1990.
+It was added to the Victorian Heritage Register in 1990 and placed on the National Heritage list in 2014.